+[Regulation 28 amended: Gazette 10 Jan 2017 p.
+258, 259 and 260.]

 29. Informing local governments

-(1) If the EDPH makes one of the decisions set out in subregulation (2), the EDPH must inform the local government of the district in which the aquatic facility is located of the making of the decision and, where relevant, give the local government a copy of the approval, certificate, permit, variation, exemption or order.
+(1) If the Chief Health Officer makes one of the decisions set out in subregulation (2), the Chief Health Officer must inform the local government of the district in which the aquatic facility is located of the making of the decision and, where relevant, give the local government a copy of the approval, certificate, permit, variation, exemption or order.

 (2) The decisions are —